hyferg/haskellonomy/README.md

   - And now you have a LieGroup

 - Manifold
-  - Needs to have VectorSpace and BasePoint
+  - Needs to have ManifoldPoint

 ## How to run the program